Welcome to Sympy!#

 True

-We would also very much like to be able to solve equations.
-For example,
+We also need to be able to solve equations such as

 x = symbols('x', complex=True)